 George Washington enjoyed a bounteous table at his home at Mount Vernon.
 Various contemporary sources discuss the amount, quality, and variety of items served to Washington and his guests.
-In both his earlier days as a country gentleman and in his later role as elder statesman, George Washington frequently hosted guests at his home.
+In both his earlier days as a country gentleman and in his later role as an elder statesman, George and Martha Washington frequently hosted guests at their home.

 Hoecakes and honey is a distinctly American dish.
-The recipe originated with Native Americans and subsequently was utilized by African slaves and European settlers alike.
+The recipe originated with Native Americans and subsequently was utilized by enslaved people and European settlers alike.
 Recipes varied, but the basic idea of a flat cake made of cornmeal mush spread all throughout the country.
 Various incarnations of the recipe were consumed in New England, Virginia, the Deep South, and the Southwest.

 The American diplomat and poet Joel Barlow immortalized the hoecake in his 1793 poem "The Hasty Pudding," calling it "fair Virginia's pride," but also attested to other regional variants such as the New England johnnycake, which "receives a dash of pumpkin in the paste."1 Along with these names, it was also known variously as a journey cake, ash cake, cornpone, spider bread, mushcakes, Injun bread, and bannock.

-Over the years as hoecakes have faded in their historical memory as a food for slaves or a prominent regional dish of Virginia, they have become more strongly associated with Washington.
+Over the years as hoecakes have faded in their historical memory as a food for the enslaved community or a prominent regional dish of Virginia, they have become more strongly associated with Washington.
 Although he also enjoyed other foods such as nuts, fish, and Madeira wine, the simple American hoecake has become entwined with his reputation as a simple American.

 Graduate Center, City University of New York